aws-samples/cdk-eks-blueprints-patterns/ssp-eks-patterns.md

 rm -rf node_modules
 ```

-you mzy also select fix values for dependencies by removing the preffix ^
+you may also select fix values for dependencies by removing the preffix ^

 ex in package.json: